wui-hong/tp/docs/UserGuide.md

 Format: `setShorthand o=[ORIGINAL_COMMAND] s=[SHORTHAND]`

-Note: The order of the fields is flexible (e.g. sharthand can come before the original command) but the command word (setShorthand) must be in front.
+Note: The order of the fields is flexible (e.g. shorthand can come before the original command) but the command word (setShorthand) must be in front.

 Commands and shorthands are case-sensitive.